-• Aquifer protection area

-The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
+- Aquifer protection area - A portion of the property is located in an area designated as a critical aquifer recharge area (CARA 1).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended.

-• Farm and agricultural conservation land

-The property is used for horse pasture.
-In order for the property to qualify for this category and enroll 3.41 acres, an approved farm management plan must be implemented.
-The owner must work with the King Conservation District to develop a farm management plan.
-Credit for this category is recommended dependent upon this plan being received by the department on or before November 29, 2019.

-Forest stewardship land

-The property contains more than thirteen acres of contiguous forest.
-The owner is interested in developing a forest stewardship plan to improve on the health and diversity of the property.
+Credit for this category is recommended. - Farm and agricultural conservation land Although credit for this category was not requested, the property contains more than fifty acres (area in orange on the attached map) of traditional farmland that is being managed according to an approved King Conservation District farm management plan.
+Credit for this category is recommended. - Forest stewardship land - The property contains more than fourteen acres of contiguous forest (area in green on the attached map).
+The owner may be interested in developing a forest stewardship plan to improve on the health and diversity of the property.
 At this time, credit for this category cannot be recommended because a plan has not been provided.
-However, if a forest stewardship plan is provided byNovember 29, 2019, and approved by the department on or before December 31,

-2019, then credit for this category should be awarded administratively.
+However, if a forest stewardship plan is provided by April 3, 2023, and approved by the department on or before July 1, 2023, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.
+Credit for this category cannot overlap with the resource restoration category.

+• Historic landmark or archaeological site: designated site

+To be eligible for this category a property must be listed on a county or other certified local government list or register of historic places or landmarks for which there is local regulatory protection.
+Although this property has a certificate that the barn on the property is on the Heritage Barn Register through Department of Archaeology and Historic Preservation this recognition is not a standard that King County Historic Preservation program uses for this determination.
+Credit for this category cannot be recommended.

+• Historic landmark or archaeological site: eligible site

+Although credit for this category was not requested, the barn on parcel -9010 is recognized by the King County Historic Preservation Program staff (Red Barn Farm) as an eligible landmark site.
+Credit for this category is recommended.